OpenUp-Technologies/Themes-SDK/README.md

 ### Unity

-Themes are create and uploaded via a Unity Editor tool, so at least working knowledge of Unity is highly recommended.
+Themes are created and uploaded via a Unity Editor tool, so at least working knowledge of Unity is highly recommended.

 The theme must be built in Unity, your objects and base map must be prefabs built in Unity.